The trailer for this feature film

 A featurette - "Honouring Aramoana"

 It's a powerful piece of work, made more so by a fierce restraint in its delivery.
-Its makers have shaped a narrative from the haphazard events of that day — and a little before in scenes showing the solitary and angry Gray approaching breaking point — but without making this run to a conventional thriller timetable.– Russell Baillie, in a five star NZ Herald review of Out of the Blue, 5 October 2006
+Its makers have shaped a narrative from the haphazard events of that day — and a little before in scenes showing the solitary and angry Gray approaching breaking point — but without making this run to a conventional thriller timetable.– Russell Baillie, in a five star review of Out of the Blue, The NZ Herald, 5 October 2006